ozpv/dotfiles/README.md

 will be updated.

 ## Prerequisites
-openbox
-polybar
-picom
-lxappearance
-BetterDiscord
-spicetify
-JetBrains Mono Font
-Iosevka Nerd Font
+openbox, polybar, picom, lxappearance, BetterDiscord, spicetify, JetBrains Mono Font, and the Iosevka Nerd Font